LearnOnDemandSystems/docs/lod/aws-virtualization.md

 1. In the _Filter Policies_ field, search for ***Org***.

 1. Click the checkbox to select the policy name ***AWSOrganizationsFullAccess***.
-AWSOrganizationsFullAccessbe being assigned is required, so that the LOD service account can manage the organization.
+AWSOrganizationsFullAccess being assigned is required, so that the LOD service account can manage the organization.

     ![](/guides/cloud-slice/images/aws-organizationfullaccess.png)